Dec

 2 - 3 weeks before Day 1: 25% refund

 Less than 2 weeks before Day 1: No refund.
-The only exception to this rule is cancellations due to a medical emergency; in this case, please provide us a copy of your test report, and we will make a full refund.
+The only exception to this rule is cancellations due to a medical emergency; in this case, please provide us a copy of your medical report, and we will give you a credit note for your room and board, to be used within 6 months.

 Trip Disclaimer